h4seeb-cmd/turtle/_posts/2022-09-09-App-Lab-Planning.md

 > - Make the quiz more visually appealing
 > - Manage my work time better
 > - Write better, more robust code

+## Some Ideas I Could Create in AppLab in the Future

+Some ideas I have consist of:
+> - Making a calculator
+> - Making an image generator
+> - Making a cookie clicker game

 ## Thoughts on AppLab